X3nom/Python-turtle-animation/README.md

 # Python-turtle-animation
-Real-time generated animations using python turtle module
+Real-time generated animations using python's turtle module
 ## How can you make animations using python turtle?
 Turtle's screen object has turtle.tracer() attribute, which controls screen refreshing if set to (0,0), then screen does not automatically refresh after each pen's move and so pen moves instantly without waiting for new frame.